vikseriq/geoip-sqlite/readme.md

 - Faster (16x) generation over another tools by using SQLite optimisations like transactions, [async](https://www.sqlite.org/faq.html#q19) and [WAL](https://www.sqlite.org/pragma.html#pragma_journal_mode).

-## PHP sample `geoip-tiny.php`
+## PHP client `geoiptiny.php`

-- Ready to use, dependency free, clean PHP class to work with prepared DB.
+- Ready to use, dependency free, clean PHP class to work with the prepared DB.

 - Lookup an IP details in SQLite3 database.

 - Requires only PHP 5.6+ with SQLite3 extension, which presented almost on every UNIX instance and shared hostings.

+## Tests `tests-geoip.php`

+- Sample usage with resolver & localization testing.

+- Before running tests create sample database: see the comments.

 # Preparing raw data

-1. Signup free account on [MaxMind](https://maxmind.com)
+1. Sign up on free account at [MaxMind](https://maxmind.com)

 2. Navigate to Account - GeoLite2 - Download files.